maxbre/get_clean_data_coursera/readme.md

-## Peer assessment on Coursera "Getting and Cleaning Data"
+# Coursera "Getting and Cleaning Data"
+## Peer assessment of course project

 ***